Should You Stay On Property at Walt Disney World? 2026 Perks, Pros & Planning Tips

 🎢 7-Day Advance Lightning Lane Selections

-Onsite guests can book Lightning Lane ride selections 7 days in advance, while offsite guests must wait until 3 days out.
+7-Day Advance Lightning Lane BookingGuests staying at Disney-owned hotels can book Lightning Lane selections 7 days before check-in, while off-site guests must wait until 3 days before their park visit.

-🧚 Pixie Dust Pro Tip: If you want to ride top-tier attractions like Tron Lightcycle / Run, Guardians of the Galaxy: Cosmic Rewind, or Tiana’s Bayou Adventure without massive standby waits—staying onsite gives you a serious advantage.
+🧚♀️ Pixie Dust Pro Tip: This early window makes a huge difference for high-demand rides like Tron Lightcycle / Run, Guardians of the Galaxy: Cosmic Rewind, and Tiana’s Bayou Adventure.

-💦 Free Water Park Admission on Arrival Day (NEW for 2025!)
+💦 Free Water Park Admission on Arrival Day for Summer of 2026

 Valid year-round in 2025